erkr/HA-PyScripts/readme.md

 ### 1.3 Copy the Pyscript Files

-Extract the provided ZIP file.

-Copy all included files and subfolders to:
+Copy all files and subfolders from the pyscript folder to your local pyscript folder:

 ```text
 /config/pyscript/
 ```

-Also copy the folder:
+Ensure to include the folder:

 ```text
 modules
 ```

-including all of its contents.

-The original folder structure from the ZIP file must be preserved.
+The original folder structure must be preserved.

 ---